 - Sleep deprivation has been associated with many health risks such as type 2 diabetes, depression, anxiety, heart disease and obesity.

 - Since we’re all unique, some of these might work for one person and not work for another.
 Try and see what works for you:

-- Shut off all digital devices at least an hour before bed
+- Shut off all digital devices at least one hour before bed.

 Establish a regular, relaxing bedtime routine - Ideas Include:

 - a hot bath